 Most courses offer students the option to study online or on-campus, and part-time and full-time options are also available.

 Most bricks and mortar TAFE providers in VIC offer their courses on a semester basis.
-This means that they run according to a strict schedule of registration dates, opening dates, assignment dates, exam dates, and closing dates.
-There is very little flexibility or leeway for students to study at their own pace.
+By providing classes on a semester basis, they run according to a strict schedule of registration dates, opening dates, assignment dates, exam dates, and closing dates.
+There is little flexibility or leeway for self-paced study.

 On-campus and online courses are offered on a semester basis, although some online-only course providers allow students to register at any time of the year.